 If you hate booties, why not give ’em another try?
 Photo: Dylan Heyden

-Love them, hate them, wear them with a leash, without a leash, for traction, warmth, or both, if you surf anywhere other than the tropics chances are you’ve needed to resort to surf booties at some point.
+Love them, hate them, wear them with a leash, without a leash, for traction, warmth, or both, if you surf anywhere other than the tropics, chances are you’ve needed to turn to surf booties at some point.
 Every fall it seems there’s a chorus of moans as the water temp dips just low enough to warrant digging out the wetsuit booties from where they’ve been hiding all summer, and a collective rush on all the surf shops when everyone realizes how full of holes last season’s pair of booties have become.

 Surf booties get a pretty bad rap as far as surf equipment goes.
 Surfers complain that they look kooky, make it harder to grip your board, and are uncomfortable, and while the first might be true (depending on who you ask), the second two don’t have to be.
 Wetsuit manufacturers have responded to surfers’ general distaste for booties by investing time and effort to make booties totally awesome and well worth the investment with different materials and useful features.
-Read on for our top picks, and for more info like buying advice on sizing down, neoprene thickness, and different toe styles, check out our comparison table and buyer’s guide.
+Read on for our top picks, and for more info like buying advice on sizing down, neoprene thickness, and different toe styles, check out our Comparison Table and Buyer’s Guide.

-Best Fit: Patagonia R3 Yulex
+Best Overall: Patagonia R3 Yulex

-Best Boardfeel: Vans Surf Boot 2 Hi V
+Best Board-feel: Vans Surf Boot 2 Hi V

 Most Rugged/Best Shoe-Style Bootie: Xcel Drylock Split Toe